QuestPDF/QuestPDF-Documentation/docs/concepts/document-metadata.md

 ```

 ::: tip
 The `ImageQuality` property controls the trade-off between quality and size.
 The default value `101` corresponds to lossless encoding.
 When you use a value less than 100, all images are opaque and encoded using the JPEG algorithm.
-The smaller the value is, the higher compression is used.
+The smaller the value is, the higher the compression that is used.
 :::